mwilliamson/funk/doc/funk.rst

     The first call to ``database.save`` returns the first return value since the arguments match, and it was declared first.
-However, subsequent calls return the second return value since using ``database`` means that call can be matched only once, where the call created by ``database.allows`` can be called any number of times.
+However, subsequent calls return the second return value since using ``database.expects`` means that call can be matched only once, where the call created by ``database.allows`` can be matched any number of times.

     .. method:: hasattr(**kwargs)